hyomuk-kim/hyomuk-kim.github.io/_portfolio/project5_speech_synthesis.md

 ## Insights

+- **From Vocoder Development to Multifaceted Aspects of Deep Learning Model Deployment**
-* The central focus of my work was the development of the vocoder model.
+  The central focus of my work was the development of the vocoder model.
 However, due to our team's limited size, <u>I had the unique opportunity to gain experience in every aspect of deploying deep learning models.</u> This encompassed a wide range of tasks, from data preprocessing to model evaluation through both internal and external online channels, as well as optimization efforts essential for commercialization through collaborative efforts.
 These tasks included:
-  * Dataset creation through automated data refinement and preprocessing procedures.
+  - Dataset creation through automated data refinement and preprocessing procedures.
-  * Management of databases organized by language, speaker and audio quality.
+  - Management of databases organized by language, speaker and audio quality.
-  * Development and execution of speaker-specific model training plans to achieve the desired speech synthesis model.
+  - Development and execution of speaker-specific model training plans to achieve the desired speech synthesis model.
-  * Experimental comparison of model performance based on various parameter combinations.
+  - Experimental comparison of model performance based on various parameter combinations.
-  * Evaluation of the Korean model using in-house online assessment tools.
+  - Evaluation of the Korean model using in-house online assessment tools.
-  * Evaluation of the English model targeting native speakers using AWS.
+  - Evaluation of the English model targeting native speakers using AWS.
-  * Porting of Python code to C code and optimization efforts involving application of intrinsics functions.
+  - Porting of Python code to C code and optimization efforts involving application of intrinsics functions.

+- **Experiments on Local Conditions in the WaveNet Model & Challenges of Generalizing across Diverse Speakers**
-* When I initially embarked on this project, I was relatively inexperienced in the field of AI, and I wasn't familiar with the implementation of complex deep learning models.
+  When I initially embarked on this project, I was relatively inexperienced in the field of AI, and I wasn't familiar with the implementation of complex deep learning models.
 My knowledge of speech signal processing was also limited, which hindered my direct contribution to coding.
 However, through reviewing the code for various components of the model and experimenting by modifying detailed structures and parameters, I gained a substantial understanding of model implementation and development as a whole.

   Throughout extensive discussions with my colleagues, I planned and executed various experiments. <u>One of these experiments aimed to apply local conditions to the WaveNet model using speaker-specific embedding vectors to obtain a universal model.</u> Data from numerous speakers was segmented into groups based on characteristics like gender, language, and audio quality.
 Subsequently, embedding feature vectors were incorporated as local conditions, and group-specific models were trained.
 The performance of these models was then compared with that of individual speaker-specific models.